 Tradition, food, special readings, family, reverence, friends, laughter and thankfulness are all words that come to mind when I think about Easter and Passover.
 The Seder Meal is very special to our Jewish brothers and sisters, and I am so thankful that my family has taken part in this beautiful meal with special friends the past two years.
 So, as we take our steps through Holy Week and prepare for Passover, many kitchens all around the world are preparing to provide special foods for family and friends.
 Our house is no exception and we are starting out with a favorite….

-3/4 cup of chocolate chips – chopped (you can use dark, semi-sweet or milk chocolate)
+- 3/4 cup chocolate chips - chopped (you can use dark, semi-sweet or milk chocolate)

-3/4 cup of chopped pistachios (you can use almonds, peanuts, whatever you like)
+- 3/4 cup chopped pistachios (you can use almonds, peanuts, whatever you like)

 - Preheat oven to 375 degrees.

 - Line one baking sheet with foil making sure to cover bottom completely.

 - Top the foil with a sheet of parchment paper.

 - Place Matzoh crackers on the baking sheet making sure to cover the entire sheet.
 Break crackers into smaller portions to make a complete rectangle.

 - In a heavy pot, melt the butter along with brown sugar.
 Over med-high heat, bring to a low boil and cook for 3 minutes, stirring constantly.